 Why did Disney change the Punisher logo?

 To address this issue, the brand updated its logo with the release of a new comic book.
-This change aims to distance the character from the logo’s real-world uses, which might imply support for violence and lawlessness.
+This change aims to distance the character from the logo’s real-world uses, which could be interpreted as support for violence and lawlessness.
 The updated logo helps preserve the fictional character and prevents misinterpretation of its symbol.

 What does the Punisher symbol mean?